Get

 Bathing

-The Maltese need a bath roughly every 2 to 3 weeks with high-quality dog shampoo.
+Maltese dogs usually need a bath roughly every 1 to 2 months with high-quality dog shampoo.
 Their skin and hair must be kept moisturized, which will help control a lot of shedding.
 Brush their coat before the bath.

-But overbathing will strip their skin of its natural oils and consequently cause more shedding.
-So keep to the bath schedule every 2 to 3 weeks unless otherwise necessary.
+Be aware that overbathing will strip their skin of its natural oils and consequently cause more shedding.
+So, keep to the bath schedule every one or two months unless otherwise necessary.

 Use a dog shampoo made with natural ingredients, like oatmeal, to help with sensitive skin and moisturize the coat.